UncleGrumpy/spi-ch341-usb/README.md

 ## GPIO configuration

-The default configuration in this branch is shown in the chart below and polls the inputs with a default rate of 100 Hz and 10 ms period (this can be raised to as high as 100ms in the source code to lower cpu usage.)
+The default configuration in this branch is shown in the chart below and polls the inputs with a default rate of 100 Hz and 10 ms period.
+This can be raised to as high as 100ms to lower cpu usage.
+The default can be changed in the source code or when the driver is loaded, for more information on this see [GPIO polling rate](README.md#gpio-polling-rate) below.
 The direction of GPIO pins configured as inputs or outputs can be changed during runtime.

 #### GPIO Pin default configuration